The 4 Best SaaS Pricing Strategies Based on Psychology

 Price Optimization Tactics

-However, this is not the only psychological principle applied by eCommerce and SAAS businesses to optimize their pricing strategies.
+However, this is not the only psychological principle applied by SaaS businesses to optimize their SaaS pricing strategies.
 Using cognitive biases such as ‘anchoring’ and the ‘serial position effect’, any business can add value to their offerings.
 Here is a list of Price Optimization techniques that use psychological pricing to increase revenue:

 Remarkably, the first piece of information we receive does not even need to be relevant to the decision we are making in order to affect the result.
 In his Predictably Irrational, Dan Ariely describes an experiment in which students are asked to bid on items after having written down the last two digits of their own Social Security number.